Phosphatidylethanol (PEth) by dried blood spot (DBS) analysis

 Can a hair test be avoided if I shave my head?

-Head hair is the preferred sample, however body hair can also be used for drug and alcohol testing.
-Our collectors can collect samples from beard, underarm and chest hair.
-Pubic hair must be collected by a GP.
+Head hair is the preferred sample.
+However, body hair can also be used for drug and alcohol testing.
+Our collectors can collect samples from beard, underarm, leg, arm, and chest hair.
+Pubic hair can be analysed must be collected by a GP.

-I have not used any cocaine in the last 3 months but my hair test showed I had used during that period.
+I have not used any cocaine in the last three months but my hair test showed I had used during that period.
 How is that possible?

 When people stop taking drugs, drug levels quickly drop but these levels can remain detectable for some months because of the proportion of hair in the resting phase.
 This phase of hair is not growing but does contain traces of drug from previous use.
 It can take some months for all traces of drugs to be eliminated from the hair after cessation of use.